-The outline should include:
+The outline should incorporate previous feedback received and should include:

-- Your research puzzle and research question(s); - A brief state of the art / literature review (including works you used for the annotated bibliography), discussing where the research fits into the discipline and how it contributes to it, as well as why it is relevant; - Your theoretical framework, including defining the central concepts; - Research design: your planned (or already conducted) data collection and analysis, and a justification for the chosen methodological approach;

-- A timeline for the research, and a short elaboration of expected chapters and their fit within the whole project.
-Deadline - 18 December 2020.
+- Your research puzzle and research question(s); - A brief state of the art / literature review (including works you used for the annotated bibliography), discussing where the research fits into the discipline and how it contributes to it, as well as why it is relevant; - Your theoretical framework, including defining the central concepts; - Research design: your planned (or already conducted) data collection and analysis, and a justification for the chosen methodological approach; - A timeline for the research, and a short elaboration of expected chapters and their fit within the whole project.
+Deadline 18 December 2020.